ianrenton/successwhale-api/docs/authenticate-post.md

 Authenticate using SuccessWhale
 -------------------------------

-Takes a SuccessWhale username and password, and returns the user id ( `sw_uid` ) and the token ( `token` ) needed to access other API functions.
-For clients that support cookies, this will also save a cookie file with the user id and secret, so that other API calls can be run easily.
+Takes a SuccessWhale username and password, and returns the token ( `token` ) needed to access other API functions.

 * Request type: POST
 * Authentication required: no